 The last component of personality to develop is superego.
 The superego is the aspect of personality that holds all of our internalized moral standards and ideals that we acquire from both parents and society--our sense of right and wrong.
-The superego provides guidelines for making judgments.
+The superego guidelines for provides making judgments.
 According to Freud, the superego begins to emerge at around age five.